Absence seizures involve brief, sudden lapses of consciousness. They're more common in children than in adults.

 Absence seizures usually can be controlled with anti-seizure medications.
 Some children who have them also develop other seizures.
 Many children outgrow absence seizures in their teens.

-An indication of simple absence seizure is a vacant stare, which may be mistaken for a lapse in attention that lasts 10 to 15 seconds, without any subsequent confusion, headache or drowsiness.
+An indication of simple absence seizure is a vacant stare, which may be mistaken for a lapse in attention that lasts about 10 seconds, though it may last as long as 20 seconds, without any confusion, headache or drowsiness afterward.
 Signs and symptoms of absence seizures include:

 - Sudden stop in motion without falling